sjPlot/Relaunch64/README.md

 * improvements with goto error functions
 * jump to next/prev code fold function
 * Aqua Look'n'Feel on OS X by default
-* UI font scaling to better fit screen resolution (can be switched off via preferences)
+* UI font scaling to better fit screen resolution (can be switched off via preferences, not supoorted with Aqua-Look'n'Feel)
+* Added apply-button to Other-tab of preference pane
 * many (code) improvements, code cleanup

 ### Bug fixes